Package Leaflet: Information for the Patient

 barbiturates (substances generally used to induce sleep),

-dopamine agonists (substances like L-dopa, bromocriptine),
+dopaminergic agonists (substances such as L-dopa, bromocriptine),

 neuroleptics (substances used in the treatment of mental illnesses),